 A sense of revolution is playing a central part in an unlikely craft beer scene currently thriving in the heart of the Middle East.
 Fearless beer-loving Yorkshireman Nick Appleyard set off in search of the best pint he could find on either side of Israel’s security barrier.
+Interested in Israel?
+Discover how to visit Tel Aviv on a budget.

 It's fair to say the Holy Land hasn't got a reputation for interesting beer: Palestinian porter and Israeli IPA sound more like modern weaponry than refreshing drinks.
 This is understandable because for generations the only beer you could drink in downtown Jerusalem or Tel Aviv came in the form of an imported, mass-produced pint of lager.
 For several decades, Western diplomats and war reporters had to brew beer in their own bathtub if they wanted it to taste of anything.
 This, however, is now changing.